-• Because of the mobility and conversion of elements within the soil; soil sampling could be supplemented with tissue testing.

-• Through proper sampling, consistent intervals, and record keeping, tissue sampling may be used to measure existing turf health.
+- Because of the mobility and conversion of elements within the soil; soil sampling can be less predictable than tissue testing.
+Tissue testing provides a precise measurement of nutrients within the plant.
+Tissue test sufficiency ranges are only as good as the correlation data of a given element to an acceptable quality level of a given turfgrass.
+Typically, tissue correlation data are more prevalent than soil test correlation data and, therefore, programs designed around tissue testing may provide more reliable results. - Through proper sampling, consistent intervals, and record keeping, tissue sampling may be used to measure existing turf health.

-- Tissue samples may be collected during regular mowing. - Do not collect tissue after any event that may alter the nutrient analysis.
-Events may include fertilization, topdressing, pesticide applications, etc. - Place tissue in paper bags, not plastic. - If possible, allow tissue samples to air-dry at your facility before mailing them. - Poor-quality turfgrass that is of concern should be sampled separately from higher-quality turfgrass. - When turfgrass begins to show signs of nutrient stress, a sample should be collected immediately. - More frequent tissue sampling allows a more accurate assessment of your turfgrass nutrient status changes over time. - The quantity of tissue analysis you choose to use is entirely up to you and your needs.
+- ✓ Tissue samples may be collected during regular mowing. - Do not collect tissue after any event that may alter the nutrient analysis.
+Events may include fertilization, topdressing, pesticide applications, etc. - ✓ Place tissue in paper bags, not plastic. - If possible, allow tissue samples to air-dry at your facility before mailing them. - Poor-quality turfgrass that is of concern should be sampled separately from higher-quality turfgrass. - When turfgrass begins to show signs of nutrient stress, a sample should be collected immediately. - More frequent tissue sampling allows a more accurate assessment of your turfgrass nutrient status changes over time. - The quantity of tissue analysis you choose to use is entirely up to you and your needs.
 However, two to four tests per year are common on greens and one to two tests per year are common on tees and fairways. - Keeping tissue tests from prior years will allow you to observe changes over time. - Tissue testing can provide good evidence of the impact of your nutrient management plan.

-Fertilizers Used in Golf Course Management
+Fertilizers Used in Golf Course Management Principles